I love entertainment. My likes are movies, television, books, Disney and more.

 Let’s face it, filmmaking has its restrictions.
 Translating a book into a movie is hard work and not every detail that is in the books is going to make its way into the movies.
 Some storylines will have to cut, some scenes will have to be adapted and some details will be changed.
 The Harry Potter movies were made to entertain and to transmit the amazing story of Harry Potter in visual form to the world.
 Not everyone has read the Harry Potter books and the movies were created not only to please the readers of the saga but also to please the audience of nonreaders.
-This said there are some details that didn’t make the final draft of the movies, and sometimes not even the books.
+That said there are some details that didn’t make the final draft of the movies, and sometimes not even the books.
 I wanted to create a list of some of these details that a lot of people don’t know about Harry Potter and that they might find interesting.
 These details can bring a little closure to people who thought that there were some plot holes in the story and there are details that are just plain fun to know.
 Enjoy!

 JK Rowling and Harry share a birthday

 It’s not by happenstance that Harry and Rowling’s birthday coincide.
-JK Rowling, the all powerful creator of the series, made sure that she would always be even more connected to her character of Harry Potter.
+JK Rowling, the all-powerful creator of the series, made sure that she would always be even more connected to her character of Harry Potter.
 What better way to do that than by having the same birthday!
 This makes it pretty easy for the fans to remember.
 Now every year on July 31, not only is JK Rowling celebrated but her beloved character as well.
-JK Rowling also created other characters birthdays on easy to remember dates.
+JK Rowling also created other characters' birthdays on easy to remember dates.
 The twins Fred and George Weasley’s birthday is obviously dated on April Fool’s Day, April 1st.
 Voldemort himself has a significant date for his birthday.
 He was born on New Year’s Eve.

 Hermione started an organization called SPEW

 We all know that Hermione was the cleverest witch at Hogwarts.
-Besides her many adventures with Harry Potter, when we imagine Hermione, we imagine her studying and eating her books.
+Besides her many adventures with Harry Potter, when we imagine Hermione, we imagine her studying and devourng her books.
 But Hermione was also an activist.
 She felt it was unjust how wizards treated house-elves, the small loyal magical creatures that serve a wizard in their homes.
 The most well-known house-elf in the Harry Potter saga is Dobby, who was the Malfoy’s house-elf until Harry freed him by tricking his master Lucius Malfoy into giving him a piece of clothing.
-Like we see in the movie Chamber of Secrets, Lucius abused Dobby, and he definitely was not the only wizard that mistreated their faithful servants.
+As we see in the movie Chamber of Secrets, Lucius abused Dobby, and he definitely was not the only wizard that mistreated their faithful servants.
 Most house-elves don’t mind this treatment.
 They are accustomed to this way of life and this is just the way this has been forever.
 But Hermione could not stand this injustice and she created the organization called the Society for the Promotion of Elfish Welfare, S.P.E.W. for short.
 She barely had any followers but she was loyal to her cause.
 Following Harry’s example, she even tried to free the house-elves at Hogwarts by tricking them into taking some hats and socks she knitted.
 It was unsuccessful.

 Filch is a Squib